chyumin/isd/README.md

 # Santos Dummond Institute | Edmond and Lily Safra International Institute of Neuroscience
+## Neuroengineering Master's Degree

-# Digital Signal Processing for Neuroscience
+## Class: Digital Signal Processing for Neuroscience (2018)

-This repository contains projects done for DSP classes
+This repository contains projects done for DSP class

+### Environment
+- Python 3.6
+- Jupyter notebook
+- Requirements are listed in `requirements.txt`

+Sorry for mixing portuguese and english.
+The exercises were given in portuguese and I just ctrl+c to the notebooks

+Thanks!

-Author: Chuang Yu Min
+Chuang Yu Min